shdlabs/SSTorytime/README.md

 ## The tools

-The toolset consistent of several components.
+The tool-set consistent of several components.

-* [N4L](docs/N4L.md) - a unicode text based note taking language for jotting down notes in a way that can be parsed and loaded into a semantic database.
+* [N4L](docs/N4L.md) - a Unicode text based note taking language for jotting down notes in a way that can be parsed and loaded into a semantic database.
         N = note, 4 = 4 semantic type, L = language
         N4L = notes for loading